SimonEnsemble/SimonEnsemble.github.io/content/news/index.md

+## Paul will intern at Los Alamos National Lab!

+as a PhD intern for Los Alamos National Lab, Paul Morris will use the Quick Urban & Industrial Complex (QUIC) Dispersion Modeling System to simulate the dispersion of chemical plumes in realistic, urban environments and use machine learning to create better wind and plume libraries. this work, combining Paul's expertise in chemical engineering and machine learning, will be a pivotal component of his PhD thesis.

+{{< figure src="/ppl_photos/paul_at_lab.png" width="50%">}}

 ## Faaiq will enroll in PhD program in Electrical Engineering at Georgia Tech
 Faaiq Waqar is officially headed to Georgia Tech in the fall to pursue his PhD in Electrical Engineering!
-Huge congratulations, Faaiq!
+Huge congratulations, Faaiq! also Faaiq was awarded an NSF fellowship [see [here](https://engineering.oregonstate.edu/all-stories/nsf-awards-graduate-research-fellowships-seven-coe)].

-Faaiq, co-advised by Prof. Xiaoli Fern, worked on (i) applying graph neural networks to predict adsorption properties of nanoporous materials and (ii) a tutorial (with heat transfer experiments) on the Bayesian approach to inverse problems.

 {{< figure src="/ppl_photos/faaiq.jpeg" width="50%">}}